gauravfarswan/gauravfarswan/README.md

 ## 👨‍💻 About Me

 Hi!
-I'm **Gaurav Singh Farswan**, a Computer Science Engineering student passionate about learning software development and building practical projects.
+I'm **Gaurav Singh Farswan**, a Computer Science Engineering student who enjoys learning software development and building practical projects.

-🎯 Currently focused on **Java, Data Structures & Algorithms, Full-Stack Development, and Problem Solving**.
+I'm currently focused on **learning Java, Data Structures & Algorithms, and Full-Stack Development**.

-🚀 My goal is to continuously improve my development skills by **learning through projects and solving real-world problems**.
+I believe in learning by building — turning concepts into real projects, solving problems, and improving one step at a time.

 ---